Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_sub_panel.md

 bombing modes; the Low Angle control may be set from 0 to 89.9 degrees, and the High Angle control may be set from 70 to 179.9 degrees.

-The Angle control is used
-for [over-the-shoulder bombing,](../../stores/air_to_ground/bombs/employment.md#instantaneous-over-the-shoulder---inst-os)
-whilst low angle is used for [LOFT bombing](../../stores/air_to_ground/bombs/employment.md#loft).
+The high Angle control is used for [over-the-shoulder bombing,](../../stores/air_to_ground/bombs/employment.md#instantaneous-over-the-shoulder---inst-os) whilst low angle is used for [LOFT bombing](../../stores/air_to_ground/bombs/employment.md#loft).
 For calculations of the angles see the [bombing calculator](../../dcs/bombing_computer.md).